dimaslanjaka/hexo-blogger-xml/README.md

 # hexo-blogger-xml
 Import content/article from blogger to hexo

+# Feature
+- Migrate from blogger to hexo

 # Setup _config.yml
 ```yaml
 permalink: :title.html # set permalink to title to direct permalink from directory path